lgruenewald/martini_daemon/docs/api.md

 - `include_dir`, default None, daemon will also look for *.itp's in this directory when #include-ing from .top files
-- `defines`, default {}, extra #define defines to be set during parsing
+- `defines`, default {}, extra #define defines to be set during parsing both keys and values in this dictionary MUST be strings.
+Use "1" to represent true, "0" to represent false.
 - `log_path`, path to the log file to write, default is sim_name + ".log"
 - `reporters`, default [], a list of reporters (available ones are in the submodule martini_daemon.reporters), which can write extra information